A Short Guide on Scientific Writing

 Instead

-Avoid contractions (use “do not” instead of “don’t”) and vague phrases such as: “The layer thickness differed quite a lot”; instead: “The layer thickness differed by xx “.
+Avoid contractions: use “do not” instead of “don’t”.
+Also avoid vague phrases such as “The layer thickness differed quite a lot.”; instead, write “The layer thickness differed by xx.”

-Many articles are riddled with vacant clichés and platitudes like “Our results will greatly advance the field and benefit the scientific community.”.
+Many articles are riddled with vacant clichés and platitudes such as “Our results will greatly advance the field and benefit the scientific community.”
 Such phrases are essentially meaningless and should be avoided.
-Instead, be specific on how your results will advance your field.
+Instead, be specific about how your results will advance your field.

 Reduce Verbosity